LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 As always, this isn't a design demo, so I'm just going to make them look OK, I will of course ensure contrast and focus are perceivable, but they'll look relatively basic, just to reduce the amount of work I need to do.
 Also, there are some differences between the examples we discussed, most of them redirect a user to a search results page, whereas the Mozilla example directs a user to the actual page, we're going to be doing the latter.

-We will only add the `listbox` when JS is available, I always build in progressive enhancement, in that we don't want redundant controls on a page for our users if JS isn't available.
+We will only add the `listbox` when JS is available, I always build with progressive enhancement in mind, in that we don't want redundant controls on a page for our users if JS isn't available.
 What I'm going to do here is I'm going to write the base HTML for the input and its containers in actual HTML, obviously without JS this will do nothing at all.
 The two options here are:

 * Add the input and wrapping elements to the DOM with JS instead, then a user won't have to face the frustration of interacting with a redundant control
-* Wrap the element in a <form> (assuming you have a backend for this), which you may want to remove or neutralise when JS is available as the links will be doing the navigating when there is JS
+* Wrap the element in a <form> (assuming you have a backend for this), which you may want to remove or neuter when JS is available and have it direct to a Search Results page, but when JS is available have it operate by clicking the links or matching the input text to an item in the `listbox`

 For the first example, I am going to provide all three files: HTML, JS & CSS and only the JS for the remaining examples, as that's the only file that will change (He says apprehensively as thus far he has only built the first example).